 But, perhaps, you have a mortgage and, if you are married, who pays it when one of you dies?

 Or you are a parent with children and want to provide a cash lump if you pass away and they are still financially dependent on you.
 Who pays for them, their food, their clothes?

 Perhaps you smoke or are overweight or have been ill in the past.
-You can still get life cover in a lot of instances and a loading or increased premium can still provide value for money.
+You can still get a life assurance policy in a lot of instances and loading or increased premium can still provide value for money.